scylladb/scylladb/docs/guides/debugging.md

 GDB is a source level debugger for C, C++ and more languages.
-It allows inspecting the internal state of a program as it is running as well the post-mortem inspection of chrashed programs.
+It allows inspecting the internal state of a program as it is running as well the post-mortem inspection of crashed programs.

 You can attach GDB to a running process, run a process inside GDB or examine a coredump.